hassanrupam/SOLID_PRINCIPLE/SingleResponsibilityPrincipal/README.md

  The class **_Main_** is to just demonstrate the Birdseye outcome of the Program.

 ## **Conclusion**
-So hopefully we have a better understanding of the **Single Responsibility Principal** with the seimple example.
+So hopefully we have a better understanding of the **Single Responsibility Principal** with the simple example.

 But Why should we consider to follow this principal?
 The answer is we have some benefits.
 ### **The Benefits**